garricknorthover/pokerjs/README.md

 # pokerjs

-Picks a random card.

-todo: if a card is chosen, take it out of the pile
+Makes a deck of cards and draw a random poker hand and identify what hand it has